Communications and Coping Tools Improve End-of-Life Planning

 ASCO Launches Center for Research and Analytics

 In June 2017, ASCO announced the launch of its new Center for Research and Analytics (CENTRA) to make an array of cancer data available to the oncology community and provide consultation and support for research and analysis.
-The CENTRA team will help analyze and build an evidence base that can help to support cancer policy development, advance the practice of oncology, and improve cancer care for patients.
+The CENTRA team analyzes and builds an evidence base to support cancer policy development, advances the practice of oncology, and improves cancer care for patients.
 This supports ASCO's continuing commitment to helping to advance the field of oncology and improve cancer care through the generation and application of high-quality evidence.

 Requests can be made through CENTRA for data from ASCO sources, such as our quality programs, an annual census of oncology practices, and scientific meeting abstracts and presentations.
 All research requests will be evaluated before being fulfilled.

 The value of patients reporting their own outcomes is increasingly recognized in oncology, and there is interest in integrating patient-reported outcomes into routine practice.
 A recent study demonstrated that a Web-based, patient-reported outcomes tool can help patients with advanced cancer live longer.97